 The competitions are open to any second or third year JD student.

-Any student who would like to apply and be considered for either team (or both) should submit a writing sample of the student’s choice (any length, any format, any type of legal writing), along with a current resume, no later than 12 noon on Monday, November 1, to Professor Madison, at firstname.lastname@example.org.
+Any student who would like to apply and be considered for either team (or both) should submit a writing sample of the student’s choice (any length, any format, any type of legal writing), along with a current resume, no later than 12 noon on Tuesday, November 1, to David Oberdick, one of Pitt’s moot court coaches, at firstname.lastname@example.org.
 Each student should indicate whether they are applying to compete in the Cardozo competition, or the Rich competition, or both, and in the case of both, should indicate their preference.

 If lots of students submit applications, a mock oral argument session may be scheduled as part of the team tryout.

 Posted on October 3, 2022

 Posted here because the Pitt Law “eDocket” does not accept long notices.